-Subtitling is used as a way of translating voice to text for videos, films, etc. so people in other countries can understand the content.
-Subtitles are usually displayed at the bottom-center of the screen, although can be moved so as to not overlay text already present within the video, for example, a person’s name and business title.
+Subtitling is used as a way of translating voice to text for videos, films, etc., so people in other countries can understand the content.
+Subtitles are usually displayed at the bottom-center of the screen, although they can be moved so as to not overlay text already present within the video, for example, a person’s name and business title.

 VTT files are very similar to SRT files, otherwise known as a SubRip Subtitle file.

 Here is an example of a VTT file.

 And here is an example of an SRT file.

 Main differences between VTT files and SRT files

 - SRT files use a comma as the millisecond separator, whereas VTT uses a period instead.

 2. Subtitle numbers

 - In the screenshot of the Sample SRT file above, each subtitle line needs to have a number before them.